praveenjuge/Mark/README.md

 ## Getting Started

-These instructions will get you a copy of your project's readme file.
-You can modify this file and use it for your open source and private projects.
+These instructions will get you a copy of your project's README file.
+You can modify this file and use it for your own open source and private projects.
 The [sketch](Mark_sketch.sketch) file included can be used for assigning a cover image for your project.

-List of things you need to change while using this in your project-
+List of things that you'll need to change while using this in your project -

 - Project Name
 - Description